linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 05 - Increasing Returns and the Gravity Equation.md

 ---
+title: "Chapter 5: Increasing Returns and the Gravity Equation"
+parent_directory: "Economics Advance International Trade"
+formatted: "2025-12-21 10:15:00 AM"
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 primary_tags:
-- country derived market clearing
-- trade models allowing increasing
+- increasing returns scale
-- assumptions countries producing different
-- empirical exercises canada trade
+- monopolistic competition model
-- chapter increasing returns gravity
+- gravity equation derivation
+- Canada US free trade
 secondary_tags:
-- fixed effects gravity equation
-- gravity equation monopolistic competition
-- prices obtain explicit solution
+- Krugman love variety approach
+- CES utility function
+- selection effect productivity
+- scale effect firms
-- simple equation bilateral trade
+- bilateral trade patterns
-- gdp terms coefficients constrained
-- equation assumption free trade
+- OECD trade dispersion
-- gdp country share theorem
+- Helpman theorem specialization
-- idea increasing returns reason
-- explaining growth trade oecd
-- trade complex gravity
-- market effect make assumptions
-- competition model country exporting
-tags_extracted: '2025-12-18T00:14:39.142657'
+cssclasses: academia
 ---

 # Chapter 5: Increasing Returns and the Gravity Equation

 In this chapter, we make a significant departure from earlier trade models by allowing for increasing returns to scale.
 The idea that increasing returns might be a reason for trade between countries was well recognized by Bertil Ohlin (1933) and also Frank Graham (1923), and has been the motivation for policy actions. $^{1}$  In Canada, for example, extensive policy discussions in the 1960s argued that Canadian firms would benefit from unrestricted access to the U.S. market.
 It was believed that the Canadian market was too small to allow manufacturing industries to operate at a minimum efficient scale, and that with access to the U.S. market, firms could move down their average costs curves, which is a gain in efficiency. $^{2}$  Indeed, this was a principal reason that Canada entered in a free trade agreement with the United States in 1989: to give its firms free access to the large American market.
 As promising as this line of argument is, however, it contains a puzzle: as firms in Canada and the U.S. move down their average cost curves due to access to the other market, surely not all firms can expand output that much, since who would buy it?
 Thus, an expansion by some firms seems to suggest that others will need to exit the market entirely.
 So we need a model to sort out these various effects.

 The model that is most suited to this purpose is one of monopolistic competition: a market with a large number of firms, each producing a unique variety of a differentiated product, with freedom of entry and exit.
 This model dates back to Edward Chamberlin (1936) and Joan Robinson (1933) who presented graphical analyses.
-The widespread use of this model had to wait for a mathematical formulation, however, which was achieved by Lancaster (1975, 1979),

-Spence (1976), and Dixit and Stiglitz (1977).
+The widespread use of this model had to wait for a mathematical formulation, however, which was achieved by Lancaster (1975, 1979), Spence (1976), and Dixit and Stiglitz (1977).
 Lancaster presented a model in which consumers differed in their "ideal variety" of a differentiated good.
 In contrast, Spence and Dixit and Stiglitz had a single representative consumer demanding many varieties of the differentiated good, in what is called the "love of variety" approach.
 Lancaster (1980) and Helpman (1981) applied the "ideal variety" approach to international trade, while Krugman (1979,1980,1981) applied the "love of variety" approach due to Dixit and Stiglitz.
 The comprehensive treatment by Helpman and Krugman (1985) shows that these two approaches lead to very similar results, so we will use the simpler "love of variety" approach.
 We begin by describing the model of Krugman (1979).

 # Monopolistic Competition Model